A paper mache horn for class A audio.

 Over the years, I've developed a paper mache, tractrix horn that coaxes every nuance these amps can deliver, thus enhancing the musical presentation as if the musician were in your home.

 Fabricated with a thirty inch mouth and a body that's twenty-three inches deep (two inch throat version), this horn can carry five-plus octaves of lush, silky music and harmonics.
 Fabricated with a dozen layers of paper mache for support (think ultra density, high grade plywood), it's well dampened--no ringing, or metallic ilk to jar the nerves--but not overly dampened with the likes of plaster, stone, etc. that sound, to me, like a laser drilling out the eardrums.
 I've learned through years of experimentation that the perfect medium for a horn isn't always the hardest, the densest, or the strongest.
 There has to be a certain amount of "give", but this has to be accomplished without adding distortion.
-The best part: everything sounds good, whether it be home theater, jazz, folk or rock.
+Most importantly, everything must sound good, whether it be home theater, jazz, folk or rock.

 This horn also works well with one inch compression drivers.
 I used Tad's 2002 on a project and fell in love with the sound.
 Unfortunately, they're expensive.
 The one inch driver's primary advantage is the smaller (hence lighter) diaphragm.
 Lighter diaphragms lend an airiness to the music whereas two inch compression drivers offer power and slam.
 It really depends on your music preference as to which driver you use.
 Rock, heavy metal, large venues, etc. works best with the two inch compression drivers, while classical, folk, and acoustic favor the one inch version.